boxofbox/pyatsyn/docs/_build/html/_sources/info.rst.txt

         $ pip install sphinx

-may need to be run as a package in development mode (from within the outermost pyats directory containing the pyproject.toml file)
+may need to be run as a package in development mode (from within the outermost pyatsyn directory containing the pyproject.toml file)

 ::

         $ pip install -e .

-If you are a newcomer to the ATS system we recommend you start by looking at :obj:`~pyats.atsa.tracker.tracker`
+If you are a newcomer to the ATS system we recommend you start by looking at :obj:`~pyatsyn.atsa.tracker.tracker`

 ATS Overview
 ------------